alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

         );
 }
 ~~~

+`SetDlgItemText` is a simple wrapper function that obtains the window handle for a control specified by id, and just calls `SetWindowText`, saving 1 line of code relative to version 2.

 [`MSG`](https://docs.microsoft.com/en-us/windows/win32/api/winuser/ns-winuser-msg) is a `struct` defined by `<windows.h>`.
 In addition to the parameters of a dialog proc it contains a less-than-well-documented [time stamp](https://stackoverflow.com/questions/26722987/what-format-is-the-time-member-of-a-msg-structure) and a mouse cursor position.
 But in the above code it’s just used as a convenient means of passing the message parameters to the macro.